benjaminion/upgrading-ethereum-book/src/book.md

 ##### Aggregating public keys

 To verify an aggregate signature, we need an aggregate public key.
 As long as we know exactly which validators signed the original message, this is equally easy to construct.
-Once again we simply "add up" the public keys of the signers.
+Once again, we simply "add up" the public keys of the signers.
 This time the addition is the group operation of the $G_1$ elliptic curve group, and the result will also be a member of the $G_1$ group, so it is mathematically indistinguishable from a non-aggregated public key, and has the same 48 byte size.

 <a id="img_bls_pubkey_aggregation"></a>
 <figure class="diagram" style="width:60%">